-- Send out your invitations for a special celebratory meal or celebration to occur anytime during the two-week Lunar New Year Festival which begins on January 28th, New Year’s Day.
+- Send out your invitations for a special celebratory meal or celebration to occur anytime during the two-week Lunar New Year Festival which begins on February 16th, New Year’s Day.
 Have a noisy, uplifting and happy party with an abundance of food, music and laughter!
-Especially auspicious days for 2017 would be on January 27th or 28th; February 3, 4th or 11th.

 - Make amends with anyone with whom you’ve had a row or falling-out.

 - Start to pay down or off all your debts as best you can.
 And pay your current bills so you go into the New Year feeling debt-free.